cledic/STM32F7/NN_CIFAR-10/readme.md

 # STM32F769I-DISCO

 This program implement the Neural Network example, present on the last CMSIS library.
-You need to put the "test_batch.bin" [1] and to the content of "cifar10_bin_file.tar" file on the SDCard.
+You need to put the "test_batch.bin" [1] file on the SDCard.

 The program read randomly 375 images from the first 1000 images on the "test_batch.bin" file, visualize the image and call the cifar program using the content of the binary file extracted from the "cifar10_bin_file.tar" to evaluate the image.